RPDevJesco/ZephyrJS/README.md

 - **Alert: A component for displaying contextual feedback messages, such as warnings, errors, or success messages.
 - **Breadcrumbs: A component to display the navigation path and help users understand their location within a web application.
 - **Card Group: A component for displaying multiple cards in a grid or list layout.
+- **Search Component: A component for searching through data that exists in a Data Table or Tree Table to navigate to the specified item.
 - **Form: A component for creating and managing user input forms, including validation and submission handling.
 - **Pagination: A component for navigating through large sets of data or content, often used in conjunction with tables or lists.
 - **Datepicker: A component for selecting dates from a calendar interface.